Chapter 5 Reliability

 • With three time points we can leverage some SEM tools to distinguish between trait and state components

-• A large test-retest correlation over a long period of time indicates temporal stability;
+• A large test-retest correlation over a long period of time indicates temporal stability.
+Temporal stability is:

 • expected if we are assessing something trait like (e.g., cognitive ability, personality trait)